If you wish to marry in Korea

 - For each American citizen applying for marriage, bring all of the documents listed above for U.S. citizens to the Embassy.
 Be sure to complete the Affidavit of Eligibility for Marriage form.
 The Embassy will review all of your documents and notarize your Affidavit of Eligibility for Marriage.
 The fee for this notarization is USD $50.
 (No charge for active duty service members assigned to U.S. Forces, Korea).
 Only American citizens need to come to the Embassy for this step in the process.

 - With your fiancé/fiancée, take your documents along with the notarized Affidavit of Eligibility for Marriage to your local ward office (Gu Cheong;구청) for approval by a Korean government official.
-The ward office will provide you with a “Verification of Registration of Marriage” (수리증명서, pronounced soo-ree jeung-myung-suh).
-When both of the marriage partners are U.S. citizens, they will receive this verification form right away.
+The ward office will provide you with a “Certificate of Marriage Registration” (수리증명서, pronounced soo-ree jeung-myung-suh).
+When both of the marriage partners are U.S. citizens, they will receive this certification form right away.
 However, if one spouse is a Korean citizen, this process can take up to 3-5 days, and will be reflected on the Korean marriage certificate (혼인관계증명서, pronounced hone-in-gwan-gae jeung-myung-suh).

-The “Verification of Registration of Marriage” document will be in Korean.
-If you need to have the “Verification of Registration of Marriage” document translated into English and notarized, please note that the Embassy cannot provide this service.
+The “Certificate of Marriage Registration” document will be in Korean.
+If you need to have the “Certificate of Marriage Registration” document translated into English and notarized, please note that the Embassy cannot provide this service.
 The Korean Government will apostille marriage documents at their Ministry of Foreign Affairs (MOFA), Annex located near the Embassy for 1,000 KRW (price subject to change.)
 Map to MOFA Annex.

 To Make an Appointment